 We have one chance in our lifetime to save this heritage for future generations.
 The coming together of the two churches and the town, with talented and gifted volunteers is a unique window of opportunity to make this happen.

-The next phase seeks to raise £2 million by the end of 2021 to repair the roof over the Minster Quire and the stonework and windows of St Mary’s south clerestory.
-The Quire is the heart of the Minster and its roof protects the UK’s biggest collection of medieval carved wooden seats.
+The next phase seeks to raise £1.5 million by the end of 2022 to repair the Retroquire roof and stonework of the Minster and stonework repairs of St Mary’s south transept.
+The Retroquire is at the east end of the Minster and its roof protects a key part of the building.
 St Mary’s clerestory faces Hengate and North Bar Within so is the part of the church most visible to the town centre.